CS230 • Adversarial Attacks and Defenses

 -

-In practice, researchers often apply additional tricks to keep perturbations imperceptible:
+In practice, researchers apply additional techniques to keep perturbations imperceptible:

 - Gradient clipping: Restricting update magnitudes prevents large pixel changes.